- Purchase the complete Expat Arrivals Brazil Guide (PDF)

-Brazil’s banking sector is efficient and well-developed.
-Expats will find that managing banking, money and taxes when moving to Brazil isn't excessively complicated.
+Brazil’s banking sector is efficient and well-developed with the result that managing banking, money and taxes when moving to Brazil isn't excessively complicated.
 However, like in many countries, it will require a fair amount of documentation and bureaucracy.

 Currency in Brazil